Organizing Unstructured Image Collections using Natural Language: Ethics Statement

 \lblsec{ethics} We do not anticipate any immediate negative societal impacts from our work.
 However, we encourage future researchers building on this work to remain vigilant, as we have, about the potential for \methodshort, which integrates \llm{s} and \mllm{s}–particularly their human-like reasoning abilities– to be used both for good and for harm.

-The motivation behind our studies on biases in existing datasets and text-to-image (T2I) generative model outputs, as well as our exploration of social media image popularity, is to \textit{reveal and address} these biases and the presence of sensitive or not-safe-for-work (NSFW) content that objectively exist in the datasets and models.
+The motivation behind our studies on biases in existing datasets and text-to-image (T2I) generative model outputs is to \textit{reveal and address} these biases that objectively exist in the datasets and models.
 We emphasize that our aim is \textit{to study and mitigate these issues}, and in doing so, we \textit{do not create} any new biases or disturbing content.
 Specifically, in \refsec{applications}, we use well-established benchmarks, such as CelebA~\citep{liu2015deep}, for our study of dataset bias, and for bias discovery in T2I generative models, we select occupation-related subjects known to be associated with biases from prior studies~\citep{bianchi2023easily, bolukbasi2016man}.
-Furthermore, our framework reveals previously undisclosed sensitive and sexual content in the SPID dataset~\citep{ortis2019prediction}.
-We responsibly present these findings in \refsec{applications}, applying significant blurring to disturbing content, with the intention of raising community awareness about the need to further scrutinize NSFW content in existing benchmarks.
 However, we acknowledge that our methodology and findings could potentially be misused by malicious actors to promote harmful narratives or discrimination against certain groups.
 We strongly oppose any such misuse or misrepresentation of our work.
 Our research is conducted with the aim of advancing technology while prioritizing public welfare and well-being.

 For the creation of our two new benchmarks, \ourcoco and \ourfood, we sourced images exclusively from the COCO-val-2017~\citep{lin2014microsoft} and Food-101~\citep{bossard2014food} datasets, strictly adhering to their licensing agreements.
 Additionally, we utilized voluntary human annotators for proposing valid grouping criteria and creating annotations along these criteria, rather than employing annotators from crowdsourcing platforms.
 This decision was made to ensure sustainability, fair compensation, and high-quality work, as well as to safeguard the psychological well-being of participants.
 Similarly, for our user study on T2I model bias evaluation, we recruited voluntary participants via questionnaires to collect human evaluation results.
 The user study was conducted entirely anonymously, with participants providing informed consent.
 Our project, including data annotation and the user study involving human subjects, was approved by the Ethical Review Board of our university.